farcire/curby/Backend-dev-plan.md

   2. Fetch regulations within the same radius (using `$geoWithin`).
   3. Perform the **Geometric Side Analysis** (described above) in real-time or via a caching layer to link regulations to the correct blockface side.
 - **Trade-off:** This is an O(N*M) operation in Python, but given the small number of items in a typical viewport (N, M < 100), the performance impact is negligible (<10ms).
 It avoids a complex and potentially fragile full database spatial join.

+#### Dynamic Radius Calculation
+- **Context:** The frontend no longer sends a fixed radius from a slider.
+- **Solution:** The frontend calculates the distance from the map center to the map corner (NE) to determine the visible radius.
+- **API Adjustment:** The `radius_meters` parameter in `GET /blockfaces` is now rounded to an integer by the frontend to prevent 422 validation errors in FastAPI.